AgSpades/luhn-credit-card-validator/README.md

 ```
 ## How It Works

-1. Input Validation: The program first checks if the input is a string of 16 digits.
+1. Input Validation: The program first checks if the input is atleast a string of 15 digits.
 2. Luhn Algorithm: It then processes the digits using the Luhn algorithm to determine if the number is valid.
 3. Checksum Calculation: The Luhn algorithm calculates a checksum by:
     - Doubling every second digit from the right.